Fatty and Mabel Adrift

-Fatty and Mabel Adrift is a 1916 short comedy film produced by Keystone Studios and starring Roscoe 'Fatty' Arbuckle, Mabel Normand, and Al St. John.
+Fatty and Mabel Adrift is a 1916 short comedy film produced by Keystone Studios and starring Roscoe "Fatty" Arbuckle, Mabel Normand, and Al St. John.

 Plot

-The story involves Arbuckle as a farm boy marrying his sweetheart, Normand.
+The story involves a farm boy marrying his sweetheart, Mabel.
 They have their honeymoon with Fatty's dog Luke at a cottage on the seashore.
-At high tide that night, Al St. John (Fatty's rival) and his confederates set the cottage adrift.
+At high tide that night, Hiram Perkins' son and his confederates set the cottage adrift.
 Fatty and Mabel awaken the next morning to find their small house floating in the ocean and water rapidly flooding their bedroom.